Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 SCHC gateway.
 The SCHC gateway cannot initiate communication to a classA end-device.

-The device replies with an ACK fragment to every single fragment received from the SCHC gateway (because the window size is 1).
+The device replies with an ACK message to every single fragment received from the SCHC gateway (because the window size is 1).
 Following the reception of a FCN=0 fragment (fragment that is not the last fragment of the packet or ACK-request, but the end of a window), the device MUST transmit the SCHC ACK fragment until it receives the fragment of the next window.
-The device shall transmit up to MAX_ACK_REQUESTS ACK fragments before aborting.
+The device shall transmit up to MAX_ACK_REQUESTS ACK messages before aborting.
 The device should transmit those ACK as soon as possible while taking into consideration potential local radio regulation on duty-cycle, to progress the fragmentation session as quickly as possible.
 The ACK bitmap is 1 bit long and is always 1.